JakelBehan/Bike_Case_Study/README.md

 # Preparing_and_Processing

   The data was downloaded from the following url https://divvy-tripdata.s3.amazonaws.com/index.html.
 We have been given permission to use the data under this licensing https://www.divvybikes.com/data-license-agreement.

-  The Following files are SQL queries made in Google Big Query Sandbox version.
-The Data tables created no longer exist becasue storage is allocated to a set amount of time in the free version on Big Query.
-These queries are used to demonstrate the data cleaning process used For the project.
+The zip files containing data from March 2022 through February 2023 were downloaded in order to have an entire year of information.
+Once the zip files were downloaded and saved locally they were unzipped into .csv files and stored in their own directory.
+Combined, the files contain over a gigabyte of data so analyzing them in excel or google sheets would be clumsy and slow.
+Because of the size, an SQL platform was chosen for processing and cleaning.
+The .csv files were then uploaded to Google BigQuery Sandbox where every file was now its own table.
+Following this a series of queries were made which cleaned and organized the data set into one final table allowing for easy analysis.
+The queries were saved and can be seen in the "Query" folder within this repository.
+The Data tables created unfortunately no longer exist because storage is allocated to a set amount of time in the free version of BigQuery.

+# Analysis

+Connected sheets is a linked version of google sheet connected to BigQuery.
+Using connected sheets and its unique functions, analysis was conducted on our final data set.
+Various Pivot tables, charts and calculations were made from the data that gave insight to seasonal trends and behavioral differences between members and casual riders.
+Tableau was also used in an instance where geographical data was used to make a density plot.
+It's important to note that the free version of tableau would not allow for the final data set to be uploaded due to its size.
+Because of this the most representative month by number rides (October) was used for that portion of analysis.
+The same table was also used for other plots due to the inconvenient limitations placed in the sandbox version of BigQuery that eventually required use of smaller data sets.

+# Share

+  A Presentation utilizing all the charts and insight gathered was made in Google Slides.
+It Details the findings and gives recommendations on how to move forward given the business task.